pygbe/pygbe/README.md

-# PyGBe: Python GPU code for Boundary elements
+# PyGBe: Python, GPUs and Boundary elements for biomolecular electrostatics

-This is a boundary element method code that does molecular electrostatics calculations with a continuum approach.
-It calculates solvation energies for proteins modeled with any number of dielectric regions.
-We use the formulation presented in the paper by Yoon and Lenhoff: ["A Boundary Element Method for Molecular Electrostatics with Electrolyte Effects", Journal of Computational Chemistry, Vol. 11, No. 9, 1990](http://dx.doi.org/10.1002/jcc.540110911).
-Proper user guide is under development.
+PyGBe—pronounced _pigbē_—is a Python code to apply the boundary element method for molecular-electrostatics calculations in a continuum model.
+It computes solvation energies for proteins modeled with any number of dielectric regions.

-This code is accelerated using the Barnes-Hut treecode so that each GMRES iteration scales as O(NlogN).
+The mathematical formulation follows Yoon and Lenhoff (1990) for solving the Poisson-Boltzmann equation of the [implicit-solvent](https://en.wikipedia.org/wiki/Implicit_solvation) model in integral form.

+PyGBe achieves both algorithmic and hardware acceleration.
+The solution algorithm uses a [Barnes-Hut](https://en.wikipedia.org/wiki/Barnes–Hut_simulation) treecode to accelerate each iteration of a GMRES solver to O(N logN), for N unknowns.
-The code is written in Python putting the most computationally intensive parts on the GPU, interfacing with PyCUDA, and some parts are wrapped in C++ using SWIG.
+It exploits NVIDIA GPU hardware on the most computationally intensive parts of the code using CUDA kernels in the treecode, interfacing with PyCUDA.
+Some parts of the code written in C++, wrapped using SWIG.

 ## Installation